 Q1.
 Why indifference curve slopes downwards from left to right?
-Ans:
+Ans.

-Q2.
-Give any two properties of the indifference curve.
+2. Give any two properties of indifference curve.
+Ans.
+6.4 Summary

-Ans:
+In this lesson, the concept of consumer behaviour has been explained in respect of cardinal utility analysis as well as indifference curve analysis.
+In cardinal utility analysis, relation between total utility and marginal utility has been highlighted.
+Further, law of diminishing marginal utility and law of equi-marginal utility have been explained.
+In case of cardinal utility, consumer equilibrium has been analysed with single commodity as well as two commodities.
+The consumer is said to be in equilibrium if he does not want to purchase either more or less quantity of a commodity when entire income of the consumer is spent on single commodity.
+If consumer spends his entire income on two commodities, he will go on substituting the commodity giving low marginal utility with commodity giving high marginal utility till the marginal utilities of both the commodities become equal assuming that prices of both the commodities are same.
 In indifference curve analysis, the concepts i.e., definition of indifference curve, marginal rate of substitution, budget line and consumer equilibrium have been examined.
 In indifference curve analysis, consumer is said to be in equilibrium when consumer buys that combination of two commodities which yields him maximum satisfaction with given income and prices.
 Moreover, he does not want to make any change in his current spending.
 Cardinal utility analysis as well as indifference curve analysis are of utmost importance in certain fields of real life but, at the same time, both the analysis suffers from various limitations also.
 According to various economists, although both the analysis has many similarities, yet indifference curve analysis is superior to cardinal utility analysis.

+6.5 .Questions for Practice

-- Q1.
-What do you mean by indifference curve? - Q2.
-Explain the concept of Consumer Equilibrium. - Q3.
-Give any 4 properties of IC. - Q3.
+Q7.
+What do you mean by indifference curve?

+Q9.
 What is the meaning of price line under indifference curve?

-- Q1.
-Explain the various properties of Indifference Curve Critically explain consumer's equilibrium determined under indifference curve analysis. - Q2.
+Q5.
+Explain the various properties of Indifference Curve Critically explain consumer's equilibrium determined under indifference curve analysis.

+Q6.
 Why indifference curve analysis is superior to cardinal utility analysis?